MicrosoftDocs/nav-content/dynamics-nav-app/service-fulfill-service-contracts.md

 ---
-title: Overview of Tasks to Fulfill Service Contracts | Microsoft Docs
+title: Overview of Tasks to Fulfill Service Contracts
 description: Outlines tasks to manage service contracts with customers.
 services: project-madeira
 documentationcenter: ''